 - 3.4 The Final Draft Local Plan builds on the East Suffolk Business Plan and provides a vision for economic growth, infrastructure provision and residential development over the plan period.
-In order to achieve this vision, a number of Local Plan strategic priorities and objectives specific to Suffolk Coastal have been established. - 3.5 An ambitious strategy is outlined which will provide employment land to deliver at least 6,500 jobs along with appropriate retail floor space and at least 10,476 new dwellings (582 per year) over the plan period, supported by the delivery of appropriate infrastructure.
-To achieve this, employment sites and residential sites have been identified in a variety of locations to realise the opportunities that exist across the District. - 3.6 A revised settlement hierarchy and spatial distribution of housing is provided which targets growth to the parts of the District where there are opportunities for infrastructure improvements alongside development; to take advantage of opportunities provided by road and rail corridors, including a focus on the A12 and A14; and where development opportunities exist.
+In order to achieve this vision, a number of Local Plan strategic priorities specific to Suffolk Coastal have been established. - 3.5 An ambitious strategy is outlined which will provide employment land to deliver at least 6,500 jobs along with appropriate retail floor space and at least 10,476 new dwellings (582 per year derived using the Government's new standard methodology for calculating local housing need) over the plan period, supported by the delivery of appropriate infrastructure.
+To achieve this, employment sites and residential sites have been identified in a variety of locations to realise the opportunities that exist across the District.

+- 3.6 A revised settlement hierarchy and spatial distribution of housing is provided which targets growth to the parts of the District where there are opportunities for infrastructure improvements alongside development; to take advantage of opportunities provided by road and rail corridors, including a focus on the A12 and A14; and where development opportunities exist.
 These considerations have been influenced by the consultation responses. - 3.7 The Final Draft Local Plan seeks to provide new employment land which is targeted around key transport corridors and supports the Business and Professional Services sector as well as the Haulage, Logistics and Port related sector.
 These sites are identified as site specific allocations with individual policies to guide their future development and delivery. - 3.8 Amendments to the settlement hierarchy and spatial distribution will bring forward a wider variety of locations for development than in the existing Local Plan.
-The Final Draft Plan seeks to distribute the residual housing growth (a minimum of 3478 dwellings), having taken into account planning permissions (including those with a resolution to grant subject to a \$106), existing allocations reviewed and carried forward and Neighbourhood Plan allocations as of 31 March 2018, as follows:

-• Saxmundham: 800 units

-Other A12 communities (Woodbridge northwards): 667 units

-• Felixstowe: 1,670 units

-• Rural Settlements: 543 units

-Communities neighbouring Ipswich: 490 units

-Framlingham: 100 units

-Leiston: 100 units

-- 3.9 The distribution of growth is considered to be an appropriate, sustainable and deliverable approach and based on the robust and credible evidence base that has been prepared.
-The distribution has been refined based on the First Draft Local Plan consultation responses and seeks to deliver garden neighbourhoods in Felixstowe and Saxmundham whilst spreading growth to the rural areas to help support existing services and facilities and maintain viable communities throughout the District. - 3.10 The Final Draft Local Plan also includes a policy to consider Major Energy Infrastructure that is expected to come forward over the plan period.
+The Final Draft Plan seeks to distribute the residual housing growth (a minimum of 3478 dwellings), having taken into account planning permissions (including those with a resolution to grant subject to a S106), existing allocations reviewed and carried forward and Neighbourhood Plan allocations as of 31 March 2018, as follows: - Saxmundham: 800 units - Other A12 communities (Woodbridge northwards): 667 units - Felixstowe (including The Trimleys): 1,670 units - Rural Settlements: 543 units - Communities neighbouring Ipswich: 490 units - Framlingham: 100 units - Leiston: 100 units - 3.9 The distribution of growth is considered to be an appropriate, sustainable and deliverable approach and based on the robust and credible evidence base that has been prepared.
+The distribution has been refined based on the First Draft Local Plan consultation responses.
+The strategy seeks to utilise opportunities provided by road and rail corridors, including a focus on growth in the A12 and A14 corridors.
+It seeks to deliver garden neighbourhoods in Felixstowe and Saxmundham whilst spreading growth to the rural areas to help support existing services and facilities and maintain viable communities throughout the District. - 3.10 The Final Draft Local Plan also includes a policy to consider Major Energy Infrastructure that is expected to come forward over the plan period.
 The Suffolk coast is at the forefront of electricity energy generation across the country both in respect of onshore and offshore energy and the policy seeks to ensure that any projects which deliver major energy infrastructure also bring positive benefits to the local community and the District.